 While the medication is FDA-approved for ADHD and narcolepsy, some medical providers may prescribe it for unapproved, off-label uses.
 These include treatment of depression, anxiety, bipolar depression and to help people lose weight.

 Because Adderall is a stimulant, working professionals and students may use it without a prescription to get more work done, to improve focus while studying or with alcohol to get high.
-It’s the most misused drug of all ADHD drugs.
+It’s one of the most misused ADHD drugs.
 But misuse of this drug can lead to serious cardiovascular events or sudden death, according to the Adderall drug label.

 This medication belongs to a class of drugs known as amphetamines, drugs that are highly addictive and listed as controlled substances by the Drug Enforcement Administration.